celabtud/QUAD/README.md

 	export PINHOME=$(MYHOME)/pin-2.12
 	export PATH=$(PATH):$(PINHOME)

-6. Download Quad from github (https://github.com/celabtud/QUAD) or from (http://celabtud.github.com/QUAD/) to your home directory $(HOME), or any other directory where you want to install Quad.
+6. Download QUAD from github (https://github.com/celabtud/QUAD) or from (http://celabtud.github.com/QUAD/) to your home directory $(HOME), or any other directory where you want to install Quad.
 If you downloaded as tar.gz package, you will need to extract it.
-Rename the Quad directory to `QUAD`.
+Rename the QUAD directory to `QUAD`.

 7. Change directory to QUAD